AzizHamad03/AgenticAI/readme.md

 An AI-powered recruitment backend built with **Django**, **Django REST Framework**, **PostgreSQL**, **CrewAI**, and **OpenAI**.

-The goal of this project is to build an intelligent recruitment system that uses AI agents to assist with tasks such as resume screening, candidate evaluation, and interview question generation.
+The goal of this project is to build an intelligent recruitment platform that uses specialized AI agents to assist with tasks such as resume screening, candidate evaluation, job matching, and interview question generation.

 > **Project Status:** 🚧 Early Development
-> This project is currently under active development.
-The existing implementation represents the initial backend structure, and more features, APIs, AI agents, testing, and documentation will be added over time.
+> This project is under active development.
+The current version provides the core recruitment data models and initial REST API layer.
+AI agents, automated workflows, testing, authentication, and additional features will be added as the project evolves.

 ---

 ## Overview

-The Agentic AI Recruitment System is designed to help automate parts of the hiring process using specialized AI agents.
+The Agentic AI Recruitment System is designed to automate and assist with different stages of the recruitment process.

 The planned workflow includes: